Skip to main content

 Plasma Firewall is an open-source application that provides users with a graphical user interface (GUI) for the ufw (Uncomplicated Firewall)/iptables command-line interface that lets users manage the Linux kernel packet filtering system.

 Nitrux includes and uses AppArmor by default, which, in conjunction with Firejail, can offer a more robust configuration.
 AppImages are sandboxed by default using Firejail, and other executables have AppArmor profiles enabled.
-Additionally to AppArmor and Firejail, we also include Bubblewrap, which is a low-level, unprivileged sandboxing tool used by Flatpak and similar projects.
-By default, we include 117 AppArmor profiles and 1247 Firejail profiles.
+In addition to AppArmor and Firejail, we include Bubblewrap, a low-level, unprivileged sandboxing tool that Flatpak and similar projects use.
+By default, we include ~117 AppArmor profiles and ~1247 Firejail profiles.

 Nitrux provides multiple ways to encrypt information, including block-device (dm-crypt) during installation, filesystem-level (f2fscrypt), and userland encryption tools like fscrypt and Plasma Vaults (Plasma Vaults is tightly integrated with Plasma Desktop and can be accessed from the system tray).
-Also, Nitrux includes the Advanced Intrusion Detection Environment or AIDE as an additional security feature.
-AIDE is an intrusion detection system that detects changes to files on the local system.
+Nitrux also includes the Advanced Intrusion Detection Environment (AIDE), an intrusion detection system that detects changes to files on the local system.
 It creates a database from the regular expression rules that it finds from the config file.

-To protect our user’s privacy and anonymity online, we include DNSCrypt-Proxy 2, which is a flexible DNS proxy with support for modern encrypted DNS protocols such as DNSCrypt v2, DNS-over-HTTPS, Anonymized DNSCrypt and ODoH (Oblivious DoH).
+To protect our users’ privacy and anonymity online, we include DNSCrypt-Proxy 2, a flexible DNS proxy with support for modern encrypted DNS protocols such as DNSCrypt v2, DNS-over-HTTPS, Anonymized DNSCrypt, and ODoH (Oblivious DoH).
 Nitrux also includes Tor, a connection-based, low-latency, anonymous communication system.

 **Despite the efforts and improvements in each release, we’re not claiming to be security or forensic experts or that the distribution is “impenetrable” or “unhackable,” so there isn’t any misunderstanding.